Prevail24/ADlabBuild/README.md

 24. Great job, If you did everything correctly you will now have two user workstations that are ready to connect to the domain controller.

+We will now be setting up the Users, Groups and Policies.